CheckoutCrypto/site/README.md

 docker build -t mytestsite .
 ```

-Finally you can run the docker, linked to the site with:
+Finally you can run the docker, linked to the site build with:

 ```
-docker run -d --link mysql:mysql -p 81:80 --name cc-site checkoutcrypto/site
+docker run -d -it --link mysql:mysql --link api:api -p 83:80 --name site mytestsite
 ```

 ####View/Install CheckoutCrypto Site